 NCP4CE works within the PRPA owner municipalities to educate and advocate for transitioning from fossil fuels to clean energy resources.
-Coalition members continue to advocate for their city governments to join Longmont in adopting the goal of 100% renewable electricity by 2030.
+To date, coalition members have been instrumental in convincing the municipal governments of Longmont, Fort Collins, and Estes park to adopt the goal of 100% renewable electricity by 2030.

 The group was formed in the spring of 2017 and has already achieved several significant accomplishments, including: